Cigoler/product-catalog/src/content/products/290-Generic-Storage-Box-[Square]-Large-120-x-120.md

 ---
-title: 'Generic Rectangular - Pumpkin'
+title: 'Generic Storage - Square [120 x 120]'
-description: 'Generic Pumpkin housing that is used to hold the generic Pumpkin fronts.
+description: 'Generic square storage box.
+120 x 120.
+88 mm internal depth or 58 mm available. also included is an option with a slider tray.
 Can also be found in the collections page on Patreon.'
-category: 'Generic Housings & Parts' catalogue number: '180'
+category: 'Generic Housings & Parts'
+subcategory: 'Generic Storage Box' catalogue number: '290'
 tags: [
-    'Pumpkin',
-    'generic',
-    'Lights',
+    'Square',
+    'Generic',
+    'Storage',
     ]
 featured: true
-pubDate: '2024-01-01'
+pubDate: '2024-06-04'
-heroImage: '/images/180.png'
+heroImage: '/images/290.png'
 ---

-Placeholder content for Generic Rectangular - Pumpkin.
+Placeholder content for Generic Storage - Square [120 x 120].